-- 8.1 With an integrated project structure, RLNG will be procured by RLNG Buyer(s) in the public sector for a minimum period of 20 years from a LNG Developer who offers the lowest price at a designated point of delivery.
-This price will be the input price to the weighted average cost of gas in Pakistan as per para 6.3(a) above. - 8.2 In the case of an unbundled project structure where LNG is procured by LNG Buyer(s) in the public sector for a minimum period of 20 years, the price of RLNG will be determined by the OGRA based on (i) the LNG purchase price; (ii) the direct and indirect costs of transportation, storage, and re-gasification incurred by the LNG TO/O, and (iii) a reasonable return on the investment made by the LNG TO/O.
+- 8.1.
+With an integrated or an unbundled approach, RLNG will be procured by gas utilities / RLNG Buyer(s) in the public / Private sector for Medium / Long Term from a LNG Developer or RLNG Seller who offers the lowest price at a designated point of delivery.
+This price will be the input price to the weighted average cost of gas in Pakistan as per para 6.3(a) above. - 8.2.
+In case LNG/RLNG is procured by the public sector, the price of RLNG will be determined by the OGRA at the terminal flange based on (i) the LNG purchase price; (ii) the direct and indirect costs of transportation, storage, and regasification incurred by the LNG Developer / TO/O, and (iii) a reasonable return on the investment made by the LNG Developer / TO/O. - 8.3.
+RLNG can also be procured by private sector, by public sector or in publicprivate partnership based on lowest price demonstrable to the regulator.